 In addition to the challenges faced by non-white queer people, Haynes and Gomez use their podcast to discuss local and national issues affecting the LGBTQ community.

-“I was always struggling with my sexuality growing up,” says Gomez, a Latina bisexual who works in marketing for Families Empowered, a Houston nonprofit.
+“I was always struggling with my sexuality growing up,” says Gomez, a bisexual Latinx person who works in marketing for Families Empowered, a Houston nonprofit.

-Gomez, who (like Ha and Haynes) didn’t come out until her early 20s, adds that she believes popular TV shows such as The L Word falsely and negatively portrayed the lives of queer folks.
+Gomez, who (like Ha and Haynes) didn’t come out until their early 20s, adds that they believe popular TV shows such as The L Word falsely and negatively portrayed the lives of queer folks.
 “Had there been more mainstream queer media available to me, I think I would have had an easier time navigating it.”